Chart Color Schemes

 Westmeadows is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Westmeadows, as per the latest Census, consisted of 76.9% houses and 23.1% other dwellings (including semi-detached, apartments, 'other' dwellings).
-This compared to Melbourne metro's 87.6% houses and 12.4% other dwellings.
-Home ownership in Westmeadows was higher at 34.6%, with the rest being mortgaged (39.2%) or rented (26.2%).
-The median monthly mortgage repayment was $1,733, below Melbourne metro's average of $1,834.
+The dwelling structure in Westmeadows, as per the latest Census, consisted of 76.9% houses and 23.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 87.6% houses and 12.4% other dwellings.
+Home ownership in Westmeadows was at 34.6%, with mortgaged dwellings at 39.2% and rented ones at 26.2%.
+The median monthly mortgage repayment in the area was $1,733, lower than Melbourne metro's $1,834.
 The median weekly rent figure was $360, compared to Melbourne metro's $369.
-Nationally, Westmeadows' mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Nationally, Westmeadows's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing